AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/experience-fragments-target.md

 You can export [Experience Fragments](/help/sites-cloud/authoring/fundamentals/experience-fragments.md), created in Adobe Experience Manager as a Cloud Service (AEM), to Adobe Target (Target).
 They can then be used as offers in Target activities, to test and personalize experiences at scale.

-There are three format options available for exporting an Experience Fragment to Adobe Target:
+There are three options available for exporting an Experience Fragment to Adobe Target:

 * HTML (default): Support for web and hybrid content delivery
 * JSON: Support for headless content delivery